 My name is Georgina Chadderton.
-I'm a hopeless fangirl and Muppets enthusiast from Adelaide, South Australia.
+I'm a freelance cartoonist, hopeless fangirl and Muppets enthusiast from Adelaide, South Australia.
 I mostly draw autobio comics but have been known to dabble in fiction.
 I love drawing pretty much anything except cars.
 I'm really terrible at drawing cars.

-I spend my time reading or drawing comics, drinking cups of tea, eating pizza, re-reading Harry Potter and playing roller derby.
+I spend my free time reading or drawing comics, drinking cups of tea, eating pizza, re-reading Harry Potter and playing roller derby.

 Oh Brother - the Graphic novel

 Currently my big project I'm working hard on is my very first graphic novel.
 The book is about growing up with a brother with severe autism and how autism affects the family.
-I'm writing it for 12-year-old me who just wanted to know there were other siblings like me out there going through the same stuff.
+I'm writing it for 12-year-old me, who just wanted to know there were other siblings like me out there going through the same stuff.

 It's looking to be about 300 pages long and I've done about 250 pages in draft pencils so far.
 It's the longest thing I've ever written and boy, it's super mentally taxing but really satisfying to work on.

-You can read about my progress on the project (along with stories about autism, what it's like making comics, the process of writing long-form work and other things like that) on my weekly blog.
+You can read about my progress on the project (along with stories about autism, what it's like making comics, the process of writing long-form work and other things like that) on my blog.

-If you want to help me to continue making my book you can support me on my Patreon page.
+If you want to help me to continue making my book, you can support me on my Patreon page.
 I really appreciate any help you can give.